-I have the honor to refer to the Treaty between the Czech and Slovak Federal Republic and the United States of America Concerning the Reciprocal Encouragement and Protection of Investment, with Protocol and three related exchanges of letters, signed at Washington on October 22, 1991 (hereinafter, the "Treaty"), and to recent discussions between representatives of our Governments concerning the Slovak Republic's accession to the European Union.
+I have the honor to refer to the Treaty Between the United States of America and the Czech and Slovak Federal Republic Concerning the Reciprocal Encouragement and Protection of Investment, with Protocol and Three Related Exchanges of Letters, signed at Washington on October 22, 1991 (hereinafter "the Treaty"), and to recent discussions between representatives of our Governments concerning the Czech Republic's accession to the European Union.

-I have the further honor to confirm the understanding of the Government of the Slovak Republic that Article X, paragraph 1, of the Treaty reserves the right of each Party to take measures that it considers necessary for the protection of its own essential security interests.

-I have the further honor to take note of the understanding of the Government of the United States of America that, in the case of the Slovak Republic, these interests may include interests deriving from its membership in the European Union.
+I have the further honor to confirm the understanding of the Government of the United States of America that Article X, paragraph 1, of the Treaty reserves the right of each Party to take measures that it considers necessary for the protection of its own essential security interests.
+I have the further honor to confirm the understanding of the Government of the United States of America that, in the case of Czech Republic, these interests may include interests deriving from its membership in the European Union.